Pecorino + Thyme Turkey Burgers

 These can be frozen raw and eaten within six months.

 For lunch - on a bed of rocket or watercress, chopped radish, organic tomatoes.
-Add wholewheat couscous to dish and serve with sprinkled coriander, squeezed lime and a choice of sauce below
+Add wholewheat couscous and serve with sprinkled coriander, squeezed lime and a choice of sauces (options further down)

 For Dinner - sweet potato fries sprinkled with paprika.
 Add raw tuscan kale salad as a side and choice of sauce below